Products

 What each imagery type actually does

 Vertical imagery is the foundation.
 The classic bird’s-eye view, captured at 1.57” to 2.95” GSD with multiple annual updates, is what most workflows depend on for base mapping, broad-area analysis, and tracking change over time.
-At this resolution and frequency, vertical imagery is the starting point for most property decisions, such as spotting changes across a neighborhood, comparing conditions across a portfolio, or establishing a baseline for AI detection.
+At this resolution and frequency, vertical imagery is the starting point for most property decisions, like spotting changes across a neighborhood or establishing a baseline for AI detection.

-True ortho is vertical imagery corrected to reduce the distortions that make standard vertical imagery unreliable for precise measurement, particularly around tall buildings and uneven terrain.
-In standard vertical imagery, tall structures appear to lean outward from the center of the capture.
-True ortho corrects for this, producing imagery where scale is more consistent across every pixel.
-For engineering, planning, or compliance workflows where measurement accuracy needs to hold up to professional scrutiny, true ortho is the right starting point.
+True ortho is vertical imagery corrected to reduce the distortions that make standard vertical imagery unreliable for precise measurement.
+This is particularly valuable for tall buildings and uneven terrain.
+True ortho produces imagery where scale is more consistent across every pixel.
+For engineering, planning, or compliance workflows where measurement accuracy needs to hold up, true ortho is the right starting point.

-Oblique and panorama views fill the gap that vertical imagery cannot.
-Vertical imagery shows you the top of a building.
-Oblique and panorama views show you the sides (roof features and conditions, building facades and exterior condition, windows, walls, and doors).
-For insurance claims review, property assessment, roofing workflows, and site evaluation, the ability to see a building from multiple angles from the desktop eliminates the need for site visits that would otherwise be required to gather the same information.
+Oblique and panorama views fill the gap that vertical imagery can’t.
+Vertical imagery shows you the top of a building, oblique and panorama views show you the sides (roof features and conditions, building facades and exterior condition, windows, walls, and doors).
+For insurance claims review, property assessment, roofing workflows, and site evaluation, the ability to see a building from multiple angles eliminates the need for site visits that would otherwise be required.

-3D products — DSM, DTM, and Textured Mesh — add shape and depth to the imagery.
-A Digital Surface Model (DSM) captures the tops of buildings, trees, and other objects and is useful for line-of-sight analysis and surface context.
-A Digital Terrain Model (DTM) represents the bare earth beneath those objects, making it useful for drainage planning, grading analysis, and terrain modeling.
-A Textured Mesh creates a realistic, shareable 3D model of the built environment, which is ideal for visualization and context in planning and stakeholder communication.
-Together, 3D products help teams understand how a place sits in the real world.
-This is particularly important for infrastructure planning, construction, telecom network design, and volumetric analysis.
+3D products, including DSM, DTM, and Textured Mesh, add shape and depth to the imagery.
+The Digital Surface Model captures the tops of buildings and objects; the Digital Terrain Model represents the bare earth beneath them and the Textured Mesh creates a realistic, shareable 3D model.
+Together, they help teams understand how a place actually sits in the world: useful for infrastructure planning, construction, telecom design, and volumetric analysis.

-Near-infrared (NIR) captures light outside the visible spectrum, making it useful for detecting vegetation health and environmental signals that standard imagery can’t reveal.
+Near-infrared (NIR) captures light outside the visible spectrum, revealing vegetation health and environmental signals that standard imagery can’t show.
 NIR is practical for environmental monitoring, vegetation management, and compliance workflows where the condition of vegetation relative to a structure is relevant to the decision being made.

 Post-disaster intelligence is built for situations where every hour of delay has a direct cost.
 When disaster strikes, carriers, emergency managers, and government teams need a current, shared picture of what happened.
-Nearmap ImpactResponse mobilizes to capture affected areas and deliver high-resolution imagery as early as 24 to 72 hours after clearing, giving every team involved in response and recovery the intelligence they need before conditions change further or resources are misallocated.
+Nearmap ImpactResponse mobilises to capture affected areas and deliver high-resolution imagery as early as 24 to 72 hours after clearing.
+This gives carriers, emergency managers, and government teams a shared picture of what happened before resources are misallocated.

 Roundabout